 You'll want to tell the internet you've moved.
-In this case, update the IP address ranges and server name used when someone sends your email on your behalf.
+In this case, update the server name used when someone sends your email on your behalf.
 Your SPF record basically tells the internet that Salsa is authorized to send your emails.
 To ensure that the move doesn’t shock the domains that receive your email (Gmail, Yahoo, Hotmail, etc.), your IT team needs to update the SPF record for your domain.

 Warm Up Your Email Server